 Russ finally slammed the phone back down in its cradle, ending his misery.
-Groaning in frustration, he retreated to the couch, his head in his hands.
+Groaning in frustration, he retreated to the couch, head in hands.
 Arielle grimaced; for the past ten minutes, she’d been witness to a hysterical rant from one of his exes.
-Even from across the room, she could hear the high-pitched screaming and whining.
-It had sounded strangely to her like the sounds crows made when fighting over food.
+Even from across the room, she could hear the screaming and whining.
+It had sounded strangely to her like crows fighting over road kill; shrill, incessant.
 Damn!
 This is what he has to put up with? she marveled.
-Good Lord.
-Surprisingly, to her though, the singer had not once responded in kind.
+Surprisingly though, the singer had not once responded in kind.
 In fact he looked bored.
 Resigned.
 Instead, he let the verbal abuse go on and on, occasionally holding the phone up in the air while rolling his eyes.
 It appeared this was nothing new.
 He even banged the phone against the wall a few times, held it back up to his ear-yeah, she was still going on-banged it against the wall again, then back to listening.
 No effect whatsoever on the harangue.
-Then, towards the end of the conversation, he finally spoke up, other than the “yeahs” and “uh huhs” he’d been spitting out the rest of the time; “I’m hanging up now.” he’d said, robotically.
+Then, towards the end of the conversation, he finally spoke up, other than the “yeahs” and “uh huhs” he’d been spitting out the rest of the time; “I’m hanging up now” he said, robotically.
 One last bang against the wall and finally the torture was over, the phone silent.
 Ari’s ears were still ringing.

-She sat down next to him on the couch, studying him cautiously, unsure at first how to respond.
+She sat down next to Russ on the couch, studying Russ him, unsure at first how to respond.
+Good God!
 No wonder they were exes!
 She tried to be fair and think, I know he’s not perfect, Be real, he’s had exes, not just an ex, I wasn’t there, I don’t know everything that happened, it takes two, but…still…damn!

 Russ spoke first, though, so she didn’t have to.
 “Sorry about that”, his voice garbled by coming through his hands.

 Arielle sighed in sympathy.
-“Which one was that?
-What was her problem?”
+“Which one was that?”

 Ari had an instant mental picture of the little blonde girl who had played in the leaves with her last time.
 Adorable!
 Hard to believe she came from someone who had sounded so ugly just now on the phone.

-Ari continued to study him, silently, processing everything.
-She hadn’t experienced any of the other exes yet, but was pretty sure this episode was representative.
+Ari continued to study him, silently.
 Then she spoke up.
 “So…I don’t get it…you have to pay for an attorney, but she…doesn’t?”

 “She has a public defender.”
 Russ explained.
 “They go off your earnings.”
 He then went on in a rush of words, and it was obviously something that he needed to vent.
 “She claims disability off and on, so she doesn’t have a steady job to base it from.
 I, however,” he made a grand gesture with his arms, “make too much.
 So basically I’m screwed by a mathematical equation.”